yangc9/yangc9.github.io/_pages/about.md

 ---
 Hi!
 I am a PhD student at [University of Illinois Urbana-Champaign](https://illinois.edu) in the [Department of Computer Science](https://cs.illinois.edu) starting in fall 2022.

 I am co-advised by [Prof. Darko Marinov](https://mir.cs.illinois.edu/marinov/) and [Prof. Reyhaneh Jabbarvand](https://reyhaneh.cs.illinois.edu).
 My research interests are in software engineering, with a specialized focus on software testing.
+Recently I am exploring the integration of SE and AI to tackle real world tasks.

-Publications
+Selected Publications
 -----
 [Neurosymbolic Repair of Test Flakiness.](../files/ChenETAL24FlakyDcotor.pdf)
 The 33rd ACM SIGSOFT International Symposium on Software Testing and Analysis.